isomerpages/mindef-workbuddy/_for-testing-purposes/Postman FAQs/Getting Access.md

 Creators immediately after the one-off event.
 They will no longer have access to Postman V2 thereafter.</p>
 <h4>Q12: Whom should we notify when Campaign Creators change during an active campaign?</h4>
-<p>Submit your request for change of Campaign Creator(s) through Request
+<p>Submit your request for change of Campaign Creator(s) through <a href="https://form.gov.sg/666904410d69bc2931b3acce" rel="noopener nofollow" target="_blank">Request for Postman campaign creator rights</a> to
-for Postman campaign creator rights | FormSG to your superior for approval.
+your superior for approval.
 After it is approved, SDD will update the Postman system and inform you accordingly.</p>